Frangidha/Data-Visualisation-/README.md

 </p>

 <h3>Website information on 'Home'</h3>
 <p>Information about Data Visualisation and how to format your data.
-Secondly the websites purpose including an images of how to format your data in excel and text editor and turn them into a CSV.
+Secondly the websites purpose including a images of how to format your data in excel and text editor and turn them into a CSV.
-This information lets the user know what the site is about.</p>
+This information lets the user know what the site is about.
+Different questions are displayed to let the user think about what could be important for data-visualization</p>

  <img src="docs/readme/landingpage.jpg" alt="picture of the landingpage of the website">
 <p>explains why CSV files are often used.
 Secondly how to structure them for usage</p>